 I had a bad idea not to use open – source libraries at first.
 I just wanted to do it myself, whatever I needed.
 It was a terrible idea seriously.

-If you have a problem while developing your app, and if that problem has been solved by someone else before and in a good way, why not use that?
-You can save yourself a lot of time.
+If you have a problem developing your app, and if someone else has solved that problem before and in a good way, why not use it?
+You can save a lot of time for yourself.

 2. Choose Libraries Wisely

-Check the number of stars that particular library has, the more the better.
-Check if the author of that library have also created some other popular libraries as well.
-Check the issues (both open and closed), which can give you a better idea of how robust and stable the library is in production.
+In Github there are lots and lots of open – source libraries that you can use for FREE.
+But don’t get too excited and blindly begin using libraries.
+Check the number of stars the library has, the better.
+Check if some other popular libraries were also created by the author of that library.
+Check out the issues (open and closed) that can give you a better understanding of how robust and stable the library is in production.